What is the Best Coffee Maker?

 I mean, why not?

-It's a bit dogmatic in the industry, but coffee is at its best when it's consumed within a couple weeks of being roasted.
+Well, it's a bit dogmatic in the industry, but coffee is said to be at its best when it's consumed within two weeks of being roasted.

 Freshly Ground Coffee